mpalmer7/cryptool/README.md

 `-sbyteXOR`  Single Byte XOR <br />
 `-revtext`	 Reverse (or flip) the string <br />
 (WIP)`-rhs`       Reverse Hash, by performing a DuckDuckGo search <br />

-Additionally, the program includes a catch for a ciphers within ciphers.